alaugks/spring-messagesource-xliff/README.md

 > **Example of a fallback.
 With locale `en-US` it tries to select the translation with id `headline` in messages_en-US.
 The id `headline` does not exist, so it tries to select the translation with locale `en` in messages.

-## 8. Using the MessageSource in Thymeleaf or as Service
+## 8. Using the MessageSource in Thymeleaf or as Dependency Injection

 ### Thymeleaf